• Skip to primary navigation

 • Preheat your oven to 180℃ (or 160℃ for fan ovens) and line an 8x8 tin with baking paper.

 • Press the mixture firmly into your tin and bake for around 20 minutes.
-The flapjacks should be golden at the edges and wobbly in the middle.
-They'll firm up as they cool so don't worry.
+The flapjack should be golden at the edges and wobbly in the middle.
+It'll firm up as it cools so don't worry.

-• Let them cool in the tin for around 10 minutes then use a knife to gently score lines where you plan to cut them (this will help to prevent crumbling later).
-Leave to cool completely.
+• Let it cool in the tin for around 5 minutes then use a knife to gently score lines where you plan to cut it (this will help to prevent crumbling later).
+Leave to cool completely, around 2-3 hours.

-• While the flapjacks are cooling, prepare the icing by mixing the icing sugar and lemon juice together.
+• While the flapjack is cooling, prepare the icing by mixing the icing sugar and lemon juice together.
 If you want it thicker, add more icing sugar or if you want it thinner, add more lemon juice or water.

-• Remove the cooled flapjacks from the tin and drizzle the icing on top.
+• Remove the cooled flapjack from the tin and drizzle the icing on top.
 Sprinkle over some extra lemon zest if desired.

 • Allow the icing to harden then cut the flapjacks into squares.
 Enjoy!